jackplux/jackplux.github.io/_posts/2018-03-11-kata-name-to-matrix.md

 Et cela m'a permis de découvrir la foncion `ljust`:

-> If integer is greater than the length of str, returns a new String of length integer with str left justified and padded with padstr; otherwise, returns str.
+If integer is greater than the length of str, returns a new String of length integer with str left justified and padded with padstr; otherwise, returns str.

 ~~~
 "hello".ljust(20)           #=> "hello               "
 "hello".ljust(20, '1234')   #=> "hello123412341234123"
 ~~~

+J'aurais bien aimé la connaitre avant de débuter le Kata ;)